madebygps/timestamper/README.md

 1. Clone the code.
 2. Move into the directory.
-3. Create a NuGet package by running the dotnet pack command:
+3. Create a NuGet package:

     ```csharp
     dotnet pack